Mississippi uninsured health care programs and free health insurance.

 Get information on free healthcare programs as well as health insurance policies for uninsured residents as well as low income families who live in Mississippi.
 Families have access to several state and federal government sponsored medical assistance programs.
 Additional resources are offered by regional non-profit organizations as well, often in partnership with the state.

-In order to receive help, you will need to call one or more of the following organizations.
+In order to receive help, you will need to call one or more of the following organizations in Mississippi.
 Each will have their own application process in place and patients will need to meet all qualifications in order to get free government health insurance or low cost care.
 In general, they will include the individual needs to be low income, have limited health insurance coverage, or they need to be completely uninsured.
 If a government agency can't assist you then they will refer you to other options including free community clinics near you in Mississippi.

 Mississippi Drug Assistance Program for AIDs patients, or ADAP, is available for uninsured individuals who are diagnosed with HIV/AIDS.
 This is offered nationwide and it is for those individuals that do not have private insurance or are not covered by government programs, such as Medicaid.
 Dial 800-826-2961.